kool-engine/kool/README.md

 Multiplatform physics simulation is quite hard to achieve.
 My current approach is to build a thin abstraction layer which is then implemented with separate physics engines for javascript and JVM.
-There are a few options for physics engines to use: For JS there are [ammo.js](https://github.com/kripken/ammo.js/), [cannon.js](https://github.com/schteppe/cannon.js) and [Oimo.js](https://github.com/lo-th/Oimo.js/) to only name a few.
+There are a few options for physics engines to use: For JS there are [physx-js](https://github.com/ashconnell/physx-js), [ammo.js](https://github.com/kripken/ammo.js/) and [Oimo.js](https://github.com/lo-th/Oimo.js/) to only name a few.
 On JVM the only standalone physics engines I know of are [JBullet](http://jbullet.advel.cz/) and [ode4j](https://github.com/tzaeschke/ode4j) (there also are [jMonkey](https://jmonkeyengine.org/) and [libGDX](https://libgdx.badlogicgames.com/), which both use JNI wrappers for native bullet physics, but those seem to be integrated into their engine-ecosystems rather tightly).

-I opted for ammo.js and JBullet because they are both based on bullet 2.x and therefore have a similar API.
+My initial approach was to use ammo.js and JBullet since they have a similar API and are easy to use.
+However, I now switched to [physx-js](https://github.com/ashconnell/physx-js) which offers an incredibly much better simulation accuracy at the same speed.
+Unfortunately the js bindings provided by physx-js are still in an early state and I had to add a few bindings myself in order to get my demos running.
+My binding code is pretty ugly right now.
+Hopefully I get it a bit cleaner soon, so I can release it back into the wild.

-However, especially JBullet lacks a lot of advanced features (multi-threading, soft-bodies etc.) and is not actively developed anymore - the latest release is 10 years old.
-So it might be a good idea to switch to a JNI-wrapper solution at some point in the future.
+The JVM version is still stuck with JBullet and that won't change until I find JNI bindings for a better engine (or find the time to write them myself...)

 Another interesting aspect is performance (and again JBullet is not great there).
 I have not done very detailed benchmarks yet, but here are a few numbers for the [box collision demo](https://fabmax.github.io/kool/kool-js/?demo=physics)